ali-shariatii/ali-shariatii/README.md

 My name is **Ali**, an enthusiastic front-end web developer from Canada.
 I learn the newest tools & features and make frontend projects with them every day.

-:heavy_check_mark: Currently working on Project100, the biggest JavaScript application package.
+:heavy_check_mark: Currently working on Webblock, the biggest JavaScript application package.
 More on that coming soon. :wink:
 :heavy_check_mark: I’m also looking for a frontend development job in Canada.